 Our Team

-Sarah Hopkins, M.C., Registered Psychologist and Owner
+Sarah Hopkins, M.C. (she/her), Registered Psychologist and Owner

 About Me